 I grew up in Kingston, Tennessee, a town about thirty miles west of Knoxville, where I earned my Bachelor's in Journalism from the University of Tennessee in 2007.
 Then I set out for New York City to become a famous writer.
 Instead, I became a decent editor, ultimately landing in Bristol, Connecticut, where I rose to Senior Editor for ESPN The Magazine and ESPN.com.

 In January 2016, at thirty years old, I left ESPN and returned to Knoxville to become an Existential Mess.
 During my limited free time, I drove for Uber and Lyft and put my M.F.A. from Fairfield University to use writing short stories.
-My fiction has appeared in Star 82 Review, Minetta Review, Noctua Review, Jellyfish Review, and Washington Square Review, among others.
+My fiction has appeared in Noctua Review, Washington Square Review, and Barely South Review, among others.

-I am now a Ph.D. student in Creative Writing at Georgia State University in Atlanta, where I also teach first-year writing.
-You can follow me on Instagram, Twitter, and Facebook.
-All views here are my own.
+I am now a Ph.D. student in Creative Writing at Georgia State University, where I also teach English Composition I and II and Intro to Creative Writing, while continuing to drive for Uber and Lyft in Atlanta.
 Thanks for reading.